 Dinner suggestions: Wander down Main Street and see what catches your fancy.
 We tried the Twisted Sistas Cafe the first night.

-Day 2: Pay a visit to Arches National Park
+Day 1 on a Moab itinerary: Pay a visit to Arches National Park

 After breakfast head for Arches National Park.
 Plan on a full day so go prepared with drinks, a lunch, snacks and ‘sundowners’.
 Many of the hikes to the various arches are short but if you want something longer and very beautiful but with fewer people choose the Devil’s Garden – Primitive Trail Hike.